Secrets Management

 We should assume any repo we work on may go public at any time and protect our secrets, even if the repo is initially private.

 The general approach is to keep secrets in separate configuration files that are not checked in to the repo.
-Add the files to the .gitignore to prevent that they're checked in.
+Add the files to the to prevent that they're checked in.

 Each developer maintains their own local version of the file or, if required, circulate them via private channels e.g. a Teams chat.